 Who Benefits from the Older Americans Act?

 The intent of the OAA is to promote the dignity of older adults by providing services and supports that enable them to remain independent and engaged citizens within their communities.
 The original OAA established the Administration on Aging (AoA) and the aging services network that provides essential home and community-based supportive services.
 AoA is now part of the Administration for Community Living (ACL) within the Department of Health and Human Services (DHHS).
 OAA funding is distributed to 56 state agencies, over 200 tribal organizations, two native Hawaiian organizations, more than 600 area agencies on aging and 20,000 local service providers.
-While the program is open to older individuals, generally defined as 60 and older, it focuses on offering assistance to persons with the greatest social or economic need, such as low-income or older adults living in rural areas.
+While the program is open to older individuals, generally defined as 60 and older, it focuses on offering assistance to persons with the greatest social or economic need, such as low-income or minority persons, older individuals with limited English proficiency, and older persons residing in rural areas.
 Most services do not require means testing or copayments, but donations may be requested and some newer programs may have cost sharing on a sliding scale.
 Unfortunately, years of limited funding have restricted access to OAA services, resulting in waiting lists for many of these essential programs.
 The benefits of OAA programs are not just for older adults.
 They also support families by offering services to caregivers, and they provide jobs in the health and long-term care sectors in local communities around the country.

 What are the Benefits?

 The OAA authorizes a range of services and supports that help older Americans remain as independent and productive as possible in their own homes and communities.
 The OAA consists of seven titles.
 Titles I and II declare the Act’s objectives and establish the AoA, the federal coordinating agency for OAA services.
-Title III – Grants for States and Community Programs on Aging – covers supportive services such as case management, senior center services, in-home services, transportation, and information and referral.
+Title III – Grants for State and Community Programs on Aging – covers supportive services such as case management, senior center services, in-home services, transportation, and information and referral.
 Also included under Title III are nutrition programs, such as meals-on-wheels and senior center group meals; family caregiver support; and health promotion and disease prevention services.
 Funds for Title III programs are distributed based on a state’s proportionate share of either the age 60 or older population or, in the case of caregiver support programs, the age 70 or older population.
 Each state then has its own formula for allocating OAA funding to area agencies on aging which enables the delivery of services to local areas.